aelveborn/Wii-Scale/README.md

 ## Dependencies

-To run Wii-Scale you'll need `Python 2` with `pygame` and `Node.js with npm installed`.
+To run Wii-Scale you'll need `Python 2` and `Node.js with npm installed`.
 Since Wii-Scale uses `BlueZ` bluetooth stack it's most likely it will only run on Linux.

 ### Install dependencies on Ubuntu